landgrvi/VGLabs-PolyAux/doc/index.md

 Ever wanted an aux effects loop that doesn't mix everything down to stereo first?
 Playing with quad or surround sound?
 Maybe you're a frequent user of MixMasterJr and Arena?
 Yeah, me too!
 Thus these modules were born.
-They take up to eight stereo tracks of input, polyphonically, and provide send/return ports for hooking up to polyphonic effects, thus creating an effects loop with eight individual tracks.
+They take up to eight stereo tracks of input, polyphonically, and provide send/return ports for hooking up to polyphonic effects, creating an effects loop with eight individual tracks.
 You can add another loop expander for each additional effect.

 Most ports come in sets of three: Interleaved, Left, and Right.
 These are polyphonic and interleaved is arranged LRLRLRLRLRLRLRLR (like MixMaster's polyphonic outputs).